etfdevs/ETF/README.md

 ## Changes over 1.6:
+* Fixed weapon description menu crash due to utf8 files used in text description files
 * Upgrade, Repair, Refill floating icons over engineer buildings
 * Supply stations now have upgrades to level 2 and 3
     * Level 2 - More health and refills faster
     * Level 3 - Same health as level 3 sentry, refills faster, and fills 1 grenade (maximum storage 2) every minute.
 Counter starts at 0 when first at level 3
+* Supply stations now show crosshair stats and level when pointed at by friendly engineers similar to autosentries (with color)
+* Fixed supply station ammo overflow if player had used /give cheats to get 999 ammo and then attempted a supply ammo
+* Fixed rare case where recons could attempt to disarm a charge while it was still being planted
+* Fixed ally hitsound playing when detonating pipes on a HE charge
+* Autosentry shell and rocket ammo on crosshair now shows orange and red color respectively
 * Sniper rifle leg shot affects movement speed again.
 Obtaining health fixes them or being healed by a paramedic.
 * Melee weapon sounds play correctly for all clients not just client 0
 * Quad colors are matched based on the client owner of missile and client shader now, not just client 0
 * Bugfixes for certain map entities and ceasefire toggle (such as doors)
-* Bugfixes for certain map entities with wait times not handled properly
+* Bugfixes for certain map entities with wait times not handled properly (such as shootable buttons)
 * Forcefields properly allow civilians through and prediction is fixed for civilians too
 * Napalm grenades affect func_damage now
 * Maps can now give or remove disease effect such as curing all effects on capture